-Vietnam also offers you many great cities to travel to and a great variety of sites and places.
+Vietnam also offers you many great cities to travel to and various sites and places.

 Taiwan Vs. Vietnam Recommended For Travel

-If you cannot decide whether to travel to Taiwan or Vietnam, it is tough to answer which country is the best place to travel because both have a lot to offer their visitors.
+If you cannot decide whether to travel to Taiwan or Vietnam, it is tough to answer which country is the best destination because both have a lot to offer their visitors.
 If I had to recommend only one place to travel, I would recommend Vietnam.

 Here are my reasons why I would recommend you travel to Vietnam Vs. Taiwan:

-- Cost -Travelling to Vietnam will be cheaper than travelling to Taiwan.
-You will get more for your dollar in Vietnam then you would in Taiwan.
-In Vietnam you can find comfortable hotels within a budget range or very luxurious hotels which would be comparatively inexpensive compared to many other parts of the world.
-The cost factor is a great advantage to travelling Vietnam.
+- Cost -Travelling to Vietnam will be cheaper than traveling to Taiwan.
+You will get more for your dollar in Vietnam than in Taiwan.
+In Vietnam, you can find comfortable hotels within a budget range or very luxurious hotels, which would be comparatively inexpensive compared to many other parts of the world.
+The cost factor is a great advantage to traveling to Vietnam.

-- Culture – Both Taiwan and Vietnam offer some rich cultural experiences, but I do feel that Vietnam does offer more cultural experiences than Taiwan.
+- Culture – Taiwan and Vietnam offer some rich cultural experiences, but I feel that Vietnam offers more cultural experiences than Taiwan.
 This is because Vietnam has many ethnic minority hill tribes that you can visit in North Vietnam.
-On the other hand if you want to see some very fine Chinese artifacts, Taiwan has some fine museums.
+On the other hand, if you want to see some very fine Chinese artifacts, Taiwan has some fine museums.

-- Variety – Both Taiwan and Vietnam can offer a lot of variety for your travels.
-Vietnam does have a lot of great beaches and also at the same time amazing trekking, hiking, waterfalls, boat rides, kayaking and a host of other things.
+- Variety – Taiwan and Vietnam can offer a lot of variety for your travels.
+Vietnam does have a lot of great beaches and also, at the same time, fantastic trekking, hiking, waterfalls, boat rides, kayaking, and a host of other things.
 Pretty much anything you could do in Taiwan you can also do in Vietnam.

-- Food – Vietnam is a foodies paradise.
-In fact this is one reason why they are tour companies which offer food tours where you go around to try all different types of food.
-Taiwan also has some really great food but I prefer the taste and variety of the Vietnamese food.
-If you love to cook, Vietnam also has a lot of top rated cooking schools or programs.
+- Food – Vietnam is a foodies’ paradise.
+This is one reason why they are tour companies that offer food tours where you go around to try all different types of food.
+Taiwan also has some great food, but I prefer the taste and variety of Vietnamese food.
+If you love to cook, Vietnam also has a lot of top-rated cooking schools or programs.

 - History – One of the things that makes Vietnam so interesting is that Vietnam is rich with history.
-As a former French colony there are many old French buildings and villas.
+As a former French colony, many old French buildings and villas exist.
 This gives Vietnam a very rich history, especially if you enjoy colonial European architecture and history.

-- The Arts – Both Taiwan and Vietnam are rich in both the traditional and other arts.
-Hanoi has a fabulous Opera House which is a replica of a Paris Opera House.
-If you are lucky you see a performance of Vietnamese bamboo instruments.
+- The Arts – Taiwan, and Vietnam are rich in traditional and other arts.
+Hanoi has a fabulous Opera House, a replica of the Paris Opera House.
+If you are lucky, you see a performance of Vietnamese bamboo instruments.
 To learn more about Bamboo instruments you can read Vietnamese Bamboo Musical Instruments, What You Need to Know by clicking here.

 5 Recommended Places To Travel In Vietnam